cryptoltruist/cryptoTax/README.md

 Helps calculate crypto taxes in R.

-1. First by allowing you to format .CSV files from various exchanges to one large dataframe of organized transactions.
+1. First, by allowing you to format .CSV files from various exchanges to one large dataframe of organized transactions.
 2. Second, by allowing you to calculate your Adjusted Cost Base (ACB), ACB per share, and realized and unrealized capital gains/losses.
-3. Third by calculating revenues gained from staking, interest, airdrops, etc.
+3. Third, by calculating revenues gained from staking, interest, airdrops, etc.
 4. Fourth, by calculating superficial losses as well, if desired.